mbarkhau/sbk/lit/030_user_guide.md

 Before you create a wallet, you should make some preparations.
 You should:

- 1. Consider how to distribute your backup shares so that you minimise your vulnrability to bad actors.
+ 1. Consider how to distribute your backup shares so that you minimize your vulnerability to bad actors.
  2. Prepare materials to create shares.
 Ideally a share should survive a fire and it should have a tamper-evident seal.

 We will start with the considerations wrt. bad actors.
-There are some risks that you will have to weigh, depending on your situtation.
+There are some risks that you will have to weigh, depending on your situation.

  - Risk of Extortion: A person who has a share can assume that you have at least some bitcoin.
 Even if they are trustworthy and would never try to threaten and extort you, they might be careless about this information.
 Giving somebody one of your shares can be the equivalent of painting a target on your back and somebody might knock down your door in the middle of the night.
  - Holdouts: A person who has a share might get the idea that you depend on them.
 This means that they could refuse to return the share to you unless you compensate them somehow.

 There are two ways to protect yourself from extortion:

  - Only use the backup shares and make sure a share from at least one person or institution is required.
-If the only way for you to recover your wallet is by using the backup shares, then it is not enough for extorionist to threaten you.
+If the only way for you to recover your wallet is by using the backup shares, then it is not enough for extortionist to threaten you.
 They must also threaten the additional person or institution, which puts them at a much greater risk of being apprehended.
-To maintain the plausability of this, it is best if you do
+To maintain the plausibility of this, it is best if you do

  - In your safe at home.